annotation/text-fabric/tf/docs/about/usefunc.md

 in the same way as the `use` statements in MySQL and MongoDb let you make use of a database.
-It loads the features of a corpus plus extra modules, it loads the Text-Fabric app or a customization of it, and makes it all available in an API.
+It loads the features of a corpus plus extra modules, it loads the TF app or a customization of it, and makes it all available in an API.
 If any of the above mentioned ingredients is not locally available on your computer, it will auto-download it, subject to checkout specifiers that you